-Failures of DNSSEC validation.
-Validation failures are counted throughout the resolution process (not limited to the domain zone), but should only happen in domain.
+counted the DNSSEC validation.
+Validation failures are roughout the resolution process (not limited ain zone), but should only happen in ------------- --

 At the debug levels of 3 or higher, the same messages as those at the debug 1 level are logged for other errors than SERVFAIL.
 Note that negative responses such as NXDOMAIN are not regarded as errors here.